Suncheon Bay National Garden: World Garden Zone

 The World Garden Zone is a collaborative space created by designers and artists from Korea and all over the world.
 It consists of indoor, outdoor gardens, and gardens of 11 countries including German, Dutch, Japanese, and Spanish.

 Wetland Zone

 The Wetland Zone is where visitors can experience natural environments.
 The Biotope Wetland was built to protect the Suncheon Bay wetland ecology.
 A walking trail work as a guide for visitors to explore ecology of inland wetland.
-The Kindness Forest is for visitors in all-age, where the smooth pavements make wheelchairs and strollers accessible.
-The Eco-Training Playground is where visitors can learn about wetlands by examining plants of the wetland and ecology with a help of ecology experts.
+The Kindness Forest is for visitors of all ages, where the smooth pavements make wheelchairs and strollers accessible.
+The Eco-Training Playground is where visitors can learn about wetlands by examining plants of the wetland and ecology with the help of ecology experts.